-82. CSP outcome 3 is aligned with efforts to ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production.
+82. CSP outcome 3 is aligned with efforts to ensure sustainable food production systems and implement practices that enhance resilient livelihoods and improve natural resource management.
 It contributes to UNSDCF outcome 1 under the economic transformation pillar and to the NST 2 goals for job creation and livelihoods.
-It is also in line with the fifth strategic plan for agricultural transformation.
+It is also in line with the fifth strategic plan for agricultural transformation and the Rwanda Nationally Determined Contributions 3.0 for climate action.